ucdaviscl/soliloquy_webdemo/README.md

-# soliloquy_webdemo
+# Soliloquy Web Demo

-A web demo of utterance variation approaches
+A web demo of utterance variation approaches.
+Currently, neural paraphrasing with T5 is implemented.

+Running without a GPU is slow, especially with files with more than 50 lines.

+### Requires the following python 3 packages (install with pip3)

+- bottle
+- numpy
+- pandas
+- pytorch-lightning (for training only)
+- sentencepiece
+- torch
+- transformers

+### Running

+On a linux machine, clone the repository, enter the main directory and type:

+`sudo python3 demo.py`

+### Models

+A model is not included.